Condo Property Damage

 Condo Ownership and Homeownership

-Each case is different, but generally speaking, a condo’s homeowner’s association is typically responsible for ensuring the external structure and grounds of your condo complex or building.
+Each case is different, but generally speaking, a condo’s homeowner’s association is typically responsible for ensuring the external structure and grounds of your condo complex or building due to Florida laws.
 A portion of the dues you pay each month oftentimes applies towards the insurance coverage for the common areas, and each individual condo owner purchases separate insurance to cover their interior property and personal possessions.

 Filing a condo insurance claim can be especially complicated given the potential overlap between the insurance held by the homeowner’s association and the insurance for the individual condo owners’ properties.
 To ensure that you file a claim supported by evidence with the appropriate insurance company, you may want to consider working with an attorney.

 The successful filing of a property damage insurance claim for your condo can be a complex and time-consuming process.
 The first step is to report that your unit has suffered actual damages and file a claim.